Last Updated on December 12, 2020.

 If you cannot think of a related consequence, then a consequence is not the right positive parenting tool to address the issue.

 A consequence must be reasonable to be effective.
-If your 10 year old child leaves their LEGOs on the floor, a reasonable to pack away the LEGOs for 3 days.
+If your 10 year old child leaves their LEGOs on the floor, a reasonable consequence would be to pack away the LEGOs for 3 days.
 It is not reasonable to pack them away for 3 months.
-This rule allows from some subjectiveness, but it’s important to really consider the duration or extent of the consequence.
+This rule allows for some subjectiveness, but it’s important to really consider the duration or extent of the consequence.
 You do not want it to feel punitive and arbitrary.

-Our goal with consequences if to help children learn from the behavior.
+The goal of a consequence is to help children learn from the behavior.
 It’s imperative that the consequence remains respectful.
 In other words, there should be no shame, blame, or pain involved in the consequence.
 Making a child stand in front of strangers with a sign describing their transgression, for example, would not be considered respectful.
+Spankings also fall into this category.
+You would never hit someone you respect.

 Revealed in Advance